 Hogtown has it all, from haunted houses to world-class museums, and tons of fun in between.
 Eat your way around the world, solve a 1920s whisky heist in the historic Distillery District, or become a detective for a day at the Royal Ontario Museum.

 A curator has been murdered and a trail of clues left behind, connected to secrets in the collections.
 As you gather clues, you’ll begin to piece together a tale of greed, lust, pride, and revenge.
 Teams of two to six sleuths travel through the museum galleries, hot on the trail of a killer in this whodunnit.

 The ancient mummy of an Incan priestess has arrived in Toronto, recently awakened from her five thousand year slumber in the desert.
 Rumour has it, the artifact brings with it a terrible curse… For fans of Murder at the ROM comes this brand new murder mystery at the museum.

 Uncover history, folklore, graffiti and street foods of the world in this scavenger hunt through Toronto’s most multicultural corner.
 Explore early Toronto architecture, haunted locales, teahouses, vintage shops and ethnic markets – all while answering our tricky trivia questions.

-Walk in the footsteps of scandalous public officials, pioneers of the 1790s and the 1970s, artists, dancers, gambling kingpins, hockey legends, and of course queens, fairies and riot grrls.
+Walk in the footsteps of scandalous public officials, pioneers of the 1790s and the 1970s, artists, dancers, gambling kingpins, hockey legends, and of course queens and riot grrls.
 Find hidden places, secret stories, and maybe even a ghost or two on this romp through old Molly Wood’s Bush.